Capstone-SafeCode/Documentations/Dev.md

 # Frontend

 # GitHub Integration Guide

-This documentation explains how to integrate GitHub authentication and access into your Go project.

----

 ## 1. Create a GitHub OAuth Application

 To allow users to log in via GitHub, you need to create an OAuth application on GitHub: